10 of the most inspiring women in motorcycling

 Lucy Glockner is a German racer currently competing in the FIM World Endurance Championship for BMW.
 At this year's Bol d'Or she claimed a historic first podium with her team.
 She finished second in the German Superstock 1000 championship in 2015.

-Maria Herrera is currently competing in the Moto3 championship for the AGR KTM Team.
-2017 is her fifth season in the championship, and she recorded a best championship result of 29th in 2015.
-She's still only 21-years-old.
+Maria Herrera competed in the 2017 Moto3 championship for the AGR KTM Team.
+2017 wass her fifth season in the championship, and she recorded a best championship result of 29th in 2015.
+She currently races in the World Supersport 300 series.